brainagency/git-hooks/README.md

      just add `[no-issue]` label.
    * additional lines MUST has more detailed description about what this commit carries inside For example: what was the problem and what is a solution, what has been improved and so on.

+## Contributions

+All contributions are welcome and required!
+Feel free to make a fork and send PRs!
+Let's make our development more better!